sjagoori/be/week-1&2/readme.md

 *   [✨Express](#Express)

 ### 🤖NPM
 >NPM is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
-It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
+It consists of a command-line client, also called npm, and an online database of public and paid-for private packages called the npm registry.
 [Wikipedia](https://en.wikipedia.org/wiki/Npm_(software))

 #### ✏️Using NPM